 Bartlett D. Morgan

-Bartlett D. Morgan is an experienced commercial litigator.
+Bartlett’s litigious matters typically extend to questions of asset tracing, cross-border enforcement, bankruptcy, receiverships, shareholder oppression, high-value security enforcement, trust disputes and employment matters.
 He frequently acts for international and domestic clients in matters before the High Court, Court of Appeal, Caribbean Court of Justice and specialist tribunals.

 Education: